The Importance of Sound Theology

 2 Timothy 2:15 says, “Do your best to present yourself to God as one approved, a worker who has no need to be ashamed, rightly handling the word of truth.”
 Believers interpret the Bible in many different ways.
 But God is a god of order and intended it to be understood in one way only.
 That became abundantly clear to the two disciples on the road to Emmaus who encountered Jesus shortly after His resurrection.
 Like most of the rest of Jesus followers in those days, they had an incorrect understanding of scripture.
 They thought the Messiah would be a powerful political leader who would come to set his people free from the tyranny of Rome and establish His own kingdom in its place.
 But Jesus had to take them back through the entire Old Testament to show them how they had misinterpreted God’s Word.

-Today is no different.
 There are many different interpretations of end time events, for example.
 Some people say the Tribulation occurred in AD 70 when the Romans destroyed the Jewish Temple and the city of Jerusalem.
 Jesus said this particular event would indeed take place before His own generation would pass away.
 But He also made some other predictions about war and natural disasters and the gospel being preached over the entire world that have not yet been fulfilled 2000 years later.
 Jesus Himself warned in several parables that His own return would be delayed for a very long time.
 So, just like parts of divine revelation were shrouded in mystery in Jesus’ day, so that part of God’s plan that has not yet been fulfilled is still a mystery today.
 The one thing we do know for sure is that we are to be prepared for Christ to return at any moment.

 That is why it is so important to have a sound theology when interpreting the Bible.
 I believe that theology is Reformed Theology.
 That was the understanding of the apostles, early church fathers, and sixteenth century Reformers like Martin Luther and John Calvin.
 Let me briefly summarize Reformed Theology for you.
 This material is covered in an informal way in the book entitled An Unexpected Journey by Robert Godfrey, which I would highly recommend, if you have not read it yet.
 It is not a technical book, but a narrative account of the author’s own encounter with the Christian Reformed Church in his own home town as a youth and how it affected his outlook on the gospel, worship, and the life of the church.

 Of course what I am about to offer is an oversimplification, but the basic tenet of Reformed Theology is that we contribute absolutely nothing to our own salvation.
 It is entirely the work of a sovereign God who sets His love upon us while we are still spiritually dead and unable to do anything to effect our own salvation.
 He gives us spiritual life through His Holy Spirit, enabling us to repent of our sins and come to Him in faith.
 But even that act of faith is a gift from God, not a product of our own choice as most professing Christians believe.(Eph 2:8b) He then removes our sins, putting them on Christ, and clothes us with Christ’s own righteousness instead.
-He does this by uniting us with Christ in His death and resurrection when we repent of our sins.
+He does this by uniting us with Christ in His death and resurrection through the Holy Spirit when we repent of our sins.
 If we are truly born again, we are also united with Christ in His sufferings.
 So although we share in all the eternal blessings in Christ such as justification, sanctification, adoption, and a sinless resurrection body, we also share in Christ’s sufferings on this earth if we genuinely belong to Him.

-Since everything we receive at the time of our conversion including even the faith that we exercise when we come to Christ are all gifts from God, there is absolutely no room for pride in the Christian life.
+Since everything we receive including even the faith that we exercise when we come to Christ are all gifts from God, there is absolutely no room for pride in the Christian life.
 In fact, pride is the one sin God hates more than any other, and for good reason.
 After all, only He knows the depth of our depravity and the priceless cost of our redemption through the blood of His own Son.
 So for us to presume we can merit His approval when He has paid so dearly to redeem us is absolutely abhorrent to Him.
 That is why Jesus rejected the righteousness of the Pharisees and commended the faith of the Publican who beat on his chest saying, “God be merciful to me a sinner.”
-(Lk 18:13) It is also why He blessed the poor in spirit (humble) (Mt 5:3) and those who mourn (express heartfelt sorrow for their sin) (Mt 5:4) in the Beatitudes.
+(Lk 18:13) It is also why He blessed the poor in spirit (humble) (Mt 5:3) and those who mourn (express heartfelt sorrow for their sin) (Mt 5:4).
 It is also the reason why David said, “The sacrifices of God are a broken spirit and a contrite heart, O God, you will not despise.”
 (Ps 51:17).